Disclaimer

 "So what happened to him?"
 Tuvok questioned.

-"Isn't it obvious, he must of looked in the mirror while getting changed," James replied.
+"Isn't it obvious, he must have looked in the mirror while getting changed," James replied.
 He lifted the cover to reveal Justin's traumatised, pale face.
 "Or he accidentally got a video of Janeway showering."

 "Or his monitor screen got stuck on a late night Big Brother 'Live' show," Matthews said.
 "Seriously though, I've never seen anyone suffer a heart attack just because they were scared before."